Free temporary Australia phone number to receive SMS online (+61)

 VoIP apps

-Free internet lines sound handy, but most apps now spot a VoIP line and reject the code.
+Free internet numbers sound handy, but most apps now spot a VoIP number and reject the code.
 The good ones also want a card and a subscription.

 Travel eSIM

-Most travel eSIMs are data only, with no Australian line to receive a text at all.
+Most travel eSIMs are data only, with no Australian number to receive a text at all.
 Great for maps, useless for a verification code.

 When a VoIP or eSIM does make sense